-At waster – we favour avoiding using plastic wrap – and plastic generally whenever possible.
-As aluminium foil is a replacement for plastic shrink wrap – we welcome it.
+At Waster, we favour avoiding using plastic wrap (or plastic, generally) whenever possible.
+As aluminium foil is a replacement for plastic shrink wrap, we welcome it.

-Aluminium foil will of course rust away if left long enough without us trying to recycle it.
-Hence, it is better for the environment that plastic that may live forever.
+Aluminium foil will, of course, rust away if left long enough without us trying to recycle it.
+Hence, it is better for the environment than plastic that may live forever.

-Of course – can you recycle aluminium foil is a great question to ask – and as we invest more as a society in avoiding plastic and using plastic alternatives – we will see more innovative solutions as above.
+Of course, the statement “can you recycle aluminium foil?” is a great question to ask.
+And, as we invest more as a society in avoiding plastic and using plastic alternatives, we will see more innovative solutions as above.

 See our blog on career opportunities as an environmental consultant among other interesting discussions.